I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and

 I served in the Air National Guard a number of years ago.
 I was a navigator on a KC-97 tanker whose mission was mid-air refueling of fighter planes.
 My job was to find the fighters with my radar and direct them to us so that we could refuel them and allow them to remain airborne longer, thereby enabling them to fly longer and farther.

-Air National Guard Is the Air Arm of State Militias
+Air National Guard: The Air Arm of State Militias

 The Air National Guard is the Air Force counterpart of the 50 state militias.
 As such, there are one or more Air National Guard units located within each of the 50 U.S. states as well as in the U.S. Commonwealth of Puerto Rico and the U.S. territories of Guam and the Virgin Islands.

 Like the Army National Guard, Air National Guard units are state units and each state unit has the governor of the state, not the President of the U.S. as their commander in chief.
 Officers in the National Guard receive their commissions from their respective state legislature and not the U.S. Congress (although all pilots and most other officers also receive commissions as reserve officers in the USAF from Congress).